How to add an Exchange Server Shared Mailbox and set up Custom SMTP (on-prem)

 Step 2

-Click on Inboxes on the left menu and Add a shared inbox.
+Click on Inboxes on the left menu and create a new shared inbox.

 Step 3